echoprotocol/echopy-lib/CONTRIBUTING.md

 **Pull requests are supposed to go against the `develop` branch, only!**

-At this point, you should switch back to your `develop` branch and make sure it's up to date with python-bitshares's `develop` branch:
+At this point, you should switch back to your `develop` branch and make sure it's up to date with echopy-lib's `develop` branch:

     git remote add upstream git@github.com:echoprotocol/echopy-lib.git
     git checkout develop